 The art of upselling: enhance experiences and engagement

 On average, 2.3% of phone or counter transactions include an upgrade or add on, compared to 4.1% of transactions online.
 Yet transactions with add-on items see cart value increase by 35% on average.
 (Spektrix Insights Report, 2019)

-In a market with a million offers vying for customers’ attention, attracting and retaining visitors isn’t enough.
+In a market with a million offers vying for patrons’ attention, attracting and retaining visitors isn’t enough.
 To really drive revenue, you need to encourage them to engage more deeply by offering them the right incentives to improve their experience and increase their overall spend.
-When a customer takes the next step in their relationship with you, they’re ‘upgrading’ their relationship.
+When a patron takes the next step in their relationship with you, they’re ‘upgrading’ their relationship.

 Here are some ways to incorporate upgrade campaigns into your box office operations:

 Build confidence among your team to ask for an add-on gift when people call up to buy tickets.
 Single ticket buyers don’t often respond to outbound asks, but an invitation to add on a gift or ‘round up’ a sale tends to get a high response rate - especially if it comes from someone who’s passionate about your organization and its mission.

 Add value to your offer

 Look for opportunities for your box office team to sell items other than tickets.
 Parking or transit passes, drinks vouchers or merchandise all help to streamline patrons’ experience and reduce waiting time during their visit in addition to increasing revenue for you.

 Make your asks specific

 The art of upselling relies on matching the items you want to sell with the right next step for each patron.
 Help box office teams think about the different factors that make for a successful ask: